-In the intra-domain and inter-domain scenarios, the terminating CMS MUST timestamp this Event Message immediately upon receipt of an INVITE message with a routable set of dialed digits.
+In the intra-domain and inter-domain scenarios, the terminating CMS MUST timestamp this Event Message based on a vendor-proprietary trigger.
+The proprietary trigger MAY be based on when the first NCS-signaling message is transmitted to the terminating E-MTA.